 Wilderlands of High Fantasy is a 32-page booklet covering five hex maps of about 200 by 150 miles each.
 That is a lot of fucking room, since the Wilderlands are HUEG.
 While no setting is actually described within the booklet, the perceptive GM may glean hints about the nature of the campaign setting from the contents of the hex map itself.
 A sort of implied setting if you will.
-As you stumble through its pages and pages of single line, terse evocative description everything sort of falls into place and you remember that you know this place.
+As you stumble through its pages and pages of single line, terse evocative description everything falls into place and you remember that you know this place.

-3401 Protruding from the earth. with all but the topmst portion overgrown with vegetation: a signpost pointing north written in archaic dwarven runes states : “Fools venturing beyond this point must suffer the welcoming axe.” .
+3401 Protruding from the earth. with all but the topmost portion overgrown with vegetation: a signpost pointing north written in archaic dwarven runes states : “Fools venturing beyond this point must suffer the welcoming axe.” .

 Oh right, you tell yourself.
 This is Leiber’s Newhon.
 This is Frank Frazetta’s Death Dealer.
 This is Conan the Barbarian, Jason and the Argonauts and Heavy Metal.
 I remember this place.
-And, because this is a Sandbox, that is really all you need, more or less.
+And because this is a Sandbox, that is really all you need, more or less.
 These are the Days of High Adventure!

 1417 Isle of Grath – Abode of four huge Ogres which relish human flesh.
 Every Ogre has three eyes, and flaming red hair.
 A pet giant crocodile follows them to feast on their leavings.